Updated September 23, 2021. The article was updated to correct minor grammatical errors and for formatting.

 Do you work with mid-level providers, and if so, what kind(s) (i.e. vet techs, etc.)?

 I know almost no clinical vets who don’t.
 I work with registered technicians, trained veterinary assistants, and kennel/support staff.
-How many of which category depends on the clinic where I am working.
-I rely heavily upon all of those types of staff members – for restraint, for medical tasks like drawing blood or taking x-rays, for performing lab work, for surgical assistance, for communication (staff do a lot of client communication and education), and for general observation of my patients – they may notice things that I haven’t or can’t (for instance, when a patient is kenneled in the wards or recovering from surgery).
+How many of these categories depends on the clinic where I am working.
+I rely heavily upon all of those types of staff members – for restraint, for medical tasks like drawing blood or taking x-rays, for performing lab work, for surgical assistance, for communication (staff does a lot of client communication and education), and for general observation of my patients – they may notice things that I haven’t or can’t (for instance, when a patient is kenneled in the wards or recovering from surgery).

 On average: How many hours a week do you work?
 How many hours do you sleep per night?
 How many weeks of vacation do you take?

-As a full time relief vet, I work in fits and starts – I might work several full time weeks of 40 to 50 hours, plus on call work, but then have a week off, or a week where I only work three eight-hour days.
+As a full-time relief vet, I work in fits and starts – I might work several full-time weeks of 40 to 50 hours, plus on-call work, but then have a week off, or a week where I only work three eight-hour days.
 I do my best to get my eight hours of sleep a night, but there have been times when I’ve had to do on-call work and I have averaged four or five hours a night for a few nights in a row…..but those times are pretty rare.
-A lot depends on whether I am working in a location with an emergency or after-hours clinic available, or if I’m working in a location where we must provide our own on-call after hours service.
-Even when I was a new-grad associate, I worked a fairly typical 40 hour week with no on call (I lived and worked in a major city, with a couple of emergency clinics available).
-I try to take two weeks of vacation a year, but as a relief vet I am an independent contractor, so I can take as many weeks as I can afford to not work….a very different situation than being a full time employee of a clinic.
+A lot depends on whether I am working in a location with an emergency or after-hours clinic available, or if I’m working in a location where we must provide our own on-call after-hours service.
+Even when I was a new-grad associate, I worked a fairly typical 40 hour week with no on-call (I lived and worked in a major city, with a couple of emergency clinics available).
+I try to take two weeks of vacation a year, but as a relief vet I am an independent contractor, so I can take as many weeks as I can afford to not work….a very different situation than being a full-time employee of a clinic.